Maximus-cpu/BizRay_04/README.md

 venv\Scripts\Activate.ps1
 ```

-#### !!!Important: If you get an error for unauthorized access while trying to activate the virtual environment, please run the following command to allow for script execution for the current session:
+#### !!!
+Important: If you get an error for unauthorized access while trying to activate the virtual environment, please run the following command to allow for script execution for the current session:
 ```bash
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process
 ```